 There are a few reasons I love creating recipes like this Gluten-Free Almond Butter Bread.

-First, if you’ve been cooking with me for a while now, you know that my 13-year-old son has Celiac Disease and is therefore gluten-free.
+- If you’ve been cooking with me for a while now, you know that one of my son’s has Celiac Disease and is therefore gluten-free.
 I’m always hoping to make him happy with my new gluten-free goodies!

 I was especially happy when I toasted a slice of this almond butter bread — mainly because it toasted!
 I know that might sound funny, but you see, not all gluten-free breads toast well.
 They don’t all behave like “normal” (gluten-full) bread.
 And by that I mean they don’t all caramelize and become golden and crispy.